Second branchial cleft cyst

 Although a congenital abnormality, they tend to present in early adulthood (10-40 years of age) often after minor trauma or infection.
 Second branchial cleft sinus or fistulas, on the other hand, present earlier.
 Fistulas extend from the skin surface anterior to the middle of the sternocleidomastoid muscle, pass between the internal and external carotid arteries and eventually drain into the tonsillar fossa.

-Typically, second branchial cleft cysts present as a rounded swelling just below the angle of mandible, anterior to sternocleidomastoid (although the position is variable - see classification below).
+Typically, second branchial cleft cysts present as a rounded swelling just below the angle of mandible, anterior to the sternocleidomastoid (although the position is variable - see classification below).

-The cyst is typically filled with mucoid material, is well circumscribed and other than presenting as localised swelling, is asymptomatic.
+The cyst is typically filled with mucoid material, is well circumscribed and other than presenting as localized swelling, is asymptomatic.
 However, if infected, surrounding fat stranding and skin changes are evident.

 Cysts can occur anywhere along the course of the second branchial apparatus, from the pharyngeal wall to the skin, as it passes laterally and inferiorly between the internal and external carotid arteries.
 The angle of the mandible is a common location.